AdhamElagaty/CCNA_routing_switching_labs/11-management-services-ntp-logging-snmp/README.md

 ## 🔗 Prerequisite Labs

-This lab is the final step in building a complete enterprise network and builds directly on the configurations from the previous labs.
+This lab is step in building a complete enterprise network and builds directly on the configurations from the previous labs.
 The initial setup (STP, VLANs, Inter-VLAN routing, and LACP) is assumed to be in place.

 *   ➡️ **[Lab 08: Configuring Spanning Tree Protocol (STP)](../08-switching-stp/README.md)**
 *   ➡️ **[Lab 09: Configuring VLANs and Inter-VLAN Routing](../09-switching-vlan/README.md)**